We offer two assessments for emotional intelligence:

 View sample ESCI (.pdf 251 KB)

 The EQ-i 2.0 is the next generation of the globally renowned EQ-i ® assessment.
-It is one of the most respected and widely used emotional intelligence test.

 - More than 1 million people, in over 65 countries have taken the EQ-i ®.